Towards 3D Face Reconstruction in Perspective Projection: Estimating 6DoF Face Pose from Monocular Image: Proposed Method

 To learn the correspondence $M$ between 2D and 3D points, we extract 2D features $f_{2D}$ and 3D features $f_{3D}$ respectively.

 For 2D features $f_{2D}$, we firstly extract the image features $f_{im}$ from another fully convolutional decoder architecture after the encoder network from the same facial image.
 For each pixel in $V$, we also extract 2D position features $f_{pos}$ in 2D images and fuse $f_{im}$ as its local feature $f_{2Dlocal}$.
-The position features are encoded by a 2D position encoding method, which is an extension of 1D position encoding from \cite{vaswani2017attention}.
+Since the input image is a 2D spatial structure, the position features are encoded by a 2D position encoding method \cite{wang2019translating}, which is an extension of 1D position encoding from \cite{vaswani2017attention}.
 2D global features $f_{2Dglobal}$ are also learned by feeding 2D local features $f_{2Dlocal}$ into Multi-Layer Perceptron (MLP) layers, followed with a global average pooling layer.
 Then the 2D local $f_{2Dlocal}$ and global features $f_{2Dglobal}$ are fused as 2D features $f_{2D}$.

 As for the 3D features $f_{3D}$, since the UV position map contains 3D geometry information, we also extract 3D global features $f_{3D}$ from the UV position regression network followed by MLP layers and a global average pooling layer.
-Then the 2D features $f_{2D}$ and 3D features $f_{3D}$ are fused and fed into MLP layers and a softmax layer.
+Then the 2D features $f_{2D}$ and 3D features $f_{3D}$ are fused and fed into MLP layers and a Softmax layer.
 In this way, the correspondence matrix $M$ is predicted from the network.

 To achieve the ground-truth $M$, for each pixel in the 2D face region, we compute its barycentric coordinates~\cite{weisstein2003barycentric} based on three vertices of its located triangle.
 The barycentric coordinates can be taken as corresponding probability between this 2D pixel and the three vertices in the 3D face mesh.
 Other values in $M$ are set to 0.
+In this work, our 3D face mesh is a triangle mesh with $n$ 3D vertices and $k$ triangles.
+Each triangle consists of 3 vertices and 3 edges.
+When a 3D face mesh is projected to a 2D image, a pixel $P$ in the 2D face region only belongs to a triangle with three vertices, $P_i,P_j, P_k$, as shown in Fig.~\ref{fig:bc}.
+Its barycentric coordinate $(w_i,w_j,w_k)$ in this triangle, with one additional condition $w_i+w_j+w_k=1$, can be taken as corresponding probability between these 2D pixels and the three vertices in the 3D face mesh.
 Each row $M_i$ of the matrix $M$ represents the distribution over the correspondences between $i$-th pixels in $V$ and the vertices $X$.
 We utilize a Kullback-Leibler (KL) divergence loss for the correspondence matrix $M$.
 In addition, since the matrix $M$ is very sparse, we also minimize its entropy to regularize the matrix.
 The final loss for $M$ is

 Here $M$ and $\hat{M}$ are ground-truth and predicted correspondence matrix, and $\lambda$ is a constant weight.
 With the predicted matrix $\hat{M}$ and reconstructed 3D face $\hat{X}$, the corresponding 3D points for each 2D pixels $X_{corr}$ are obtained by matrix multiplication, $\hat{X}_{corr}=\hat{M} \times \hat{X}^\mathrm{T}, X_{corr} \in \mathbb{R}^{m\times 3}.$ L1 loss $L_{corr}$ is also applied to supervise the $\hat{X}_{corr}$: